awesome-pro/neon-website/content/docs/guides/auth-okta.md

 1. Log in to your Okta developer account and navigate to the **Applications** section.
 Click the **Create App Integration** button.
 2. Select **OIDC - OpenID Connect** as the sign-in method.
 3. Select **Web Application** as the application type and click **Next**.
-4. Provide a name for your application, e.g., "Neon Next Guide".
+4. Provide a name for your application, e.g., "Unique Next Guide".
 5. Set **Sign-in redirect URIs** to `http://localhost:3000/api/auth/callback/okta` and **Sign-out redirect URIs** to `http://localhost:3000`.
 6. Click **Save** to create the application.